syh7/DnDwiki/src/main/resources/raw/darninia/session 9 - skin to win.md

 - Dalynn has last watch
 - hears creature make terrified sound
 - also hear bird make sound
-- wakes up Fredrik, then runs toward sound
+- wakes up Frederik, then runs toward sound
-- Fredrik wakes up Wacomar and Faramar
+- Frederik wakes up Wacomar and Faramar
 - Dalynn encounters 2 griphons encircling a very sweet, small dandylion
-- Fredrik follows Dalynn
+- Frederik follows Dalynn
 - Faramar is following the sound, hand-in-hand with night-blind Wacomar

 + Dalynn wants to protect the dandylion, so fight!
 + Windwall does not keep out griphons

-- Fredrik runs to camp with dandylion
+- Frederik runs to camp with dandylion
 - Dalynn follows
 - Faramar skins the griphons
 - Wacomar stays with Faramar